andycroll/andycroll.com/_posts/2023/2023-07-17-beware-of-raw-erb.md

 One of the benefits of frameworks like Rails is that XSS protection is built-in and automatically applied to user-provided content.
 Rails uses a combination of context-aware output encoding and automatic escaping to mitigate XSS vulnerabilities.

-Rails automatically escapes HTML entities when rendering user input within HTML templates by default then uses a special class called `ActiveSupport::SafeBuffer` to handle string concatenation and rendering of user-generated content. `SafeBuffer` is designed to prevent inadvertent double-escaping or bypassing of encoding mechanisms.
+Rails automatically escapes HTML entities when rendering user input within HTML templates by default, and then uses a special class called `ActiveSupport::SafeBuffer` to handle string concatenation and the final rendering of the user-generated content. `SafeBuffer` is designed to prevent inadvertent double-escaping of the string or bypassing of encoding mechanisms.

 But you can, and folks do, go around it.